Some Things Are Worth Saving

 How Friendship Changes — and Why That’s a Good Thing

-The steam engine leans into the curve like it knows something I don’t.
+The steam engine leans into the curve.
 No matter how sharply we turn, no matter how steep the drop or how tight the passage, the train doesn’t hesitate.

 Most of us want a say in every turn.
 We want to know what’s next, how it ends, and ideally have a backup plan in case things go sideways.